JangVincent/TimeSpace/README.md

-# Timespace
+# TimeSpace

 ## Features

-This extension simply show UTC time, and your locale time in your status bar.
+Simply show & copy UTC your locale time in your status bar with customized format.

 ## Requirements